caf-archive/opensuse-java8-images/README.md

-# openSUSE and Java 8 images
+# openSUSE and Java 8 imagesx

 This project builds two openSUSE-based images which include the OpenJDK 8 Runtime Environment or the OpenJDK 8 Development Kit and are based off the [OpenSUSE Base Image](https://github.com/CAFapi/opensuse-base-image).
 They can be used as a base image by projects which require Java 8.